-IFS and Neurodivergence
+IFS and Neurodifferences

 Introduction – This hour together is an integration of: research and dissemination of other’s words and research and then my own lived experience, my work as a UKCP and IFS therapist and neurofeedback practitioner, realisations and views shared to my parts and clarity and curiosity from my Self.
 (Please do know I’m not an expert - this is aimed at my local community here in Stroud, I’m someone in the community feeding back interesting information in service to the community).
 If II write something that you’re not ok with, please do write and tell me and we can discuss, and I may amend here, I obviously cant amend the video!

 NB!
 I have a lot of parts who have views about this talk in particular.
-Ones that don’t want to offend, ones that don’t want me to stick my neck out and get shot down, frightened ones, activisty ones.
-The first of these Stroud IFS drop in talks on IFS and Neurodivergence, I had parts blend with me and I went into a shame spiral.
+IOnes that don’t want to offend, ones that don’t want me to stick my neck out and get shot down, frightened ones, activisty ones.
+The first of these Stroud IFS drop in talks on IFS and Neurodivergence, earlier in the month, I had parts blend with me and I went into a shame spiral.
 I managed to pause, find my Self and do a u turn, and then return.
 So I want you to know its likely parts of me might blend, I might get flustered… and also I’m ok, I’ve got this.
 And I’m going to mainly read my notes!

-I offer this talk, with the ideas of inclusive, Brave and Accountable Space from intersectionality - I’m aware that for many here, particularly those who are ND, showing up today is a courageous thing, lots of people, lots of words, lighting, seating – I want to acknowledge that this is brave.
+I offer this talk, with the ideas of inclusive, Brave and Accountable Space from intersectionality - I’m aware that for many here, particularly those who are neurodifferent (like me!), showing up today is a courageous thing, lots of people, lots of words, lighting, seating – I want to acknowledge that this is brave.
 And… Accountable… I’d like to be responsible for myself, my intentions, words, and actions.
 I’m entering here with good intentions, and aligning my intent with action.
 I want to show allyship with the ND folk in real-time.
 I hope it allows us here to align well-meaning intentions also with impact.
 Accountable space guidelines do not place an unfair burden onto the ND community to fit in.
 They place an equal amount of onus for all to behave equitably and inclusively, to foster a deeper understanding of diverse lived experiences in real-time.

 Accommodations: First, please make yourselves as comfortable as possible, be it sitting, standing, lying down.
 Hopefully there’ll be enough variety for those with attention differences to stay engaged.
 I’ve commissioned some stickfigures based on my own drawings and ideas, I hope you like them - they bring me a lot of joy!
-Please don’t be worried if you don’t catch it all… there’s a lot of words and my brainwaves are fast.
+Please don’t be worried if you don’t catch it all… there’s a lot of words and my AUDHD brainwaves are fast.
 I’m making the recording available and also all my notes.
 Don’t stress, you can go back and review.
 Please stim if you want to stim or have any supports, headphones etc. I’ll talk for 45 mins or so and we’ll stretch and move bodies, please do move around if you need to.

 Kim Bolling on IFS, IFIO couples therapy with Neurodivergent couples (and specifically those with different neurotypes) https://www.youtube.com/watch?v=BerZB3XSrY8